tomthe/DCoDe-styleguide/README.md

 If done correctly, other people will have no questions when trying to reproduce your code.

-### Directory structure

-    ├── README.md          <- The top-level README for developers using this project.
-    │                         The readme should contain a short general description of the project │                         and a high level description of what the code does and how to run it.
-    │
-    ├── data
-    │   ├── external       <- Data from third party sources.
-Include a text file that describes │   │                     the origin of the data and how to get it.
-    │   ├── collected      <- Data that is collected during this project.
-    │   ├── interim        <- Intermediate data that has been transformed.
-    │   └── processed      <- The final, canonical data sets for modeling.
-    │
-    ├── code               <- Code files.
-Naming convention is a number (for execution ordering), │   │                      the creator's initials, and a short `-` delimited description, e.g.
-    │   │                      `1.0-jqp-initial-data-exploration`.
-No unused code here.
-    │   │
-    │   └── deprecated     <- (optional) old/redundant/unused code.
-This can be left there for
-    │                         reference or deleted.
-    │
-    ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
-    │   └── figures        <- Generated graphics and figures to be used in reporting │
-    ├── references         <- (optional) Data dictionaries, manuals, and all other explanatory materials.
-    └── LICENSE            <- (optional) Look at https://choosealicense.com/ to find a suitable licence.

 ### Code

 Taken from "Code Review as a Simple Trick to Enhance Reproducibility, Accelerate Learning, and Improve